 But do not panic just yet!
-This article will demonstrate that it is not necessary to devote hours and hours of your studying time to comb over every anatomical function or organ of the body.
+This article serves as a HESI Anatomy and Physiology study guide and will demonstrate that it is not necessary to devote hours and hours of your studying time to comb over every anatomical function or organ of the body.

 For example, you’ll find that knowing which hormones are produced by the anterior pituitary gland and which hormones are produced by the posterior pituitary gland is a bit too specific for the HESI.
 However, grasping which hormones are produced by the pituitary gland in general, is an effective strategy for test preparation, as it will help you grasp the necessary material and it will save you time and brainpower!

 HESI Anatomy and Physiology Study Guide